- If DLL files MSVCR100 and MSVCP100 are missing from your PC, you won't be able to run many apps.

-Installation of the new system could cause a lot of problems, especially with the missing .dll files.
-Exactly this problem occurred to some users who recently upgraded their systems to Windows 10.
+Installing a new operating system can cause a lot of problems, especially with the missing .dll files.
+This is exactly what occurred to some users who recently upgraded their systems to Windows 10.

 - Msvcr100.dll not found – This is a standard variation of this problem, but you should be able to fix it with one of our solutions.